webdevboy/Crossroads-take-home/README.md

+## Install angular-cli

+Run `npm install -g @angular/cli` to install angular-cli globally.
+You can check if it is installed correctly, just run `ng --version`.

+## Install Packages

+Run `npm install` to install all required dependencies.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.